ABD-AZE/Velox/token.md

 # 5. Punctuators / Grammar tokens
-Note: Some of these characgters need the escape sequence because they have special meaning in regex syntax
+Note: Some of these characters need the escape sequence because they have special meaning in regex syntax

 | Token              | Description         | Regex     |
 | ------------------ | ------------------- | --------- |